Search: 33 results

 "Just as you did with my father David, sending him cedars to build him a palace to live in, do the same for me.
 Look, I'm building a temple dedicated to the name of the LORD my God, to his glory, so we can burn fragrant incense in his presence, display rows of the bread of his presence continuously, and make burnt offerings in the morning, evening, on Sabbath days, during New Moon festivals, and during appointed festivals scheduled by the LORD our God.
 This is mandated forever in Israel.

-So Solomon finished the Lord’s temple and the royal palace.
-Everything that had entered Solomon’s heart to do for the Lord’s temple and for his own palace succeeded.
+After Solomon finished building the Lord's temple and the royal palace, and accomplished all his plans for the Lord's temple and his royal palace,

 Solomon moved Pharaoh's daughter up from the City of David to the palace he had built for her, for he said, "My wife must not live in the palace of King David of Israel, for the places where the ark of the Lord has entered are holy."